javi11/sevenzip/README.md

 # sevenzip

+This is a fork of the original [sevenzip](https://github.com/bodgit/sevenzip) package.
+It has been modified to add ListFilesWithOffsets() to the Reader type.

 A reader for 7-zip archives inspired by `archive/zip`.

 Current status:

-* Pure Go, no external libraries or binaries needed.
+- Pure Go, no external libraries or binaries needed.
-* Handles uncompressed headers, (`7za a -mhc=off test.7z ...`).
+- Handles uncompressed headers, (`7za a -mhc=off test.7z ...`).
-* Handles compressed headers, (`7za a -mhc=on test.7z ...`).
+- Handles compressed headers, (`7za a -mhc=on test.7z ...`).
-* Handles password-protected versions of both of the above (`7za a -mhc=on|off -mhe=on -ppassword test.7z ...`).
+- Handles password-protected versions of both of the above (`7za a -mhc=on|off -mhe=on -ppassword test.7z ...`).
-* Handles archives split into multiple volumes, (`7za a -v100m test.7z ...`).
+- Handles archives split into multiple volumes, (`7za a -v100m test.7z ...`).
-* Handles self-extracting archives, (`7za a -sfx archive.exe ...`).
+- Handles self-extracting archives, (`7za a -sfx archive.exe ...`).
-* Validates CRC values as it parses the file.
+- Validates CRC values as it parses the file.
-* Supports ARM, BCJ, BCJ2, Brotli, Bzip2, Copy, Deflate, Delta, LZ4, LZMA, LZMA2, PPC, SPARC and Zstandard methods.
+- Supports ARM, BCJ, BCJ2, Brotli, Bzip2, Copy, Deflate, Delta, LZ4, LZMA, LZMA2, PPC, SPARC and Zstandard methods.
-* Implements the `fs.FS` interface so you can treat an opened 7-zip archive like a filesystem.
+- Implements the `fs.FS` interface so you can treat an opened 7-zip archive like a filesystem.

 More examples of 7-zip archives are needed to test all of the different combinations/algorithms possible.